openvinotoolkit/openvino/docs/Documentation/openvino_ecosystem.md

 ### OpenVINO™ integration with TensorFlow (OVTF)
 A solution empowering TensorFlow developers with OpenVINO's optimization capabilities.
 With just two lines of code in your application, you can offload inference to OpenVINO, while keeping the TensorFlow API.

 OpenVINO™ Integration with TensorFlow will no longer be supported as of OpenVINO release 2023.0.
 As part of the 2023.0 release, OpenVINO will feature a significantly enhanced TensorFlow user experience within native OpenVINO without needing offline model conversions.
-Learn more.

 More resources:
 * [documentation](https://github.com/openvinotoolkit/openvino_tensorflow)